What is an invasive species?

 We can identify invasive species and advise you on its legal status as well as remove it from your site.

-Please be aware that removal can be limited to the time of year due to the seasonal growth of these species and that several visits maybe required.
+Please be aware that removal of invasive plants can be limited to the time of year due to the seasonal growth of these species, and that several visits maybe required.